raspberrypilearning/astro-pi-guide/sensors/humidity.md

 # Humidity

-The Astro Pi HAT features a number of sensors, one of which is a humidity sensor that measures the amount of water in the air.
+The Sense HAT features a number of sensors, one of which is a humidity sensor that measures the amount of water in the air.

 ## What does humidity mean?